-Favourite Restaurants on the Strip in Las Vegas
+Best Restaurants on the Strip

 Black Tap, The Venetian Hotel

-Beauty & Essex, The Cosmopolitan Hotel
+Beauty & Essex, The Cosmopolitan

 Everything on the menu looked superb, I could have tried every dish but we sensibly picked 7 items to be shared between the 5 of us.
 Our favourite dishes were the 'Grilled Cheese, Smoked Bacon & Tomato Soup Dumplings' these were divine, 'Croque Monsieur Mac & Cheese' which was one of the best I've ever had and the 'Tuna Poke Wonton Tacos' which disappeared in the blink of an eye.